bmad-sim/AcceleratorLattice.jl/docs/src/index.md

 ## Nomenclature

 - `Element`: Lattice elements are the basic building block for describing an accelerator.
-Lattice elements are structs that inherit from the abstract type `Lat`.
+Lattice elements are structs that inherit from the abstract type `Lattice`.
 Example element structs are `Quadrupole` and `RFCavity`.

 - `Branch`: A lattice branch is essentially an array of lattice elements.
 All branches are of type  `Branch`.
 Branches come in two types: There are "tracking" branches through which particles can be tracked and there are "lord" branches which hold a collection of "lord" elements which are elements can control the parameters of other elements but are not tracked through directly.

 - `lattice`: A lattice is an array of branches.
-All lattices are of type `Lat`.
+All lattices are of type `Lattice`.
 Tracking branches can be connected together to form an entire accelerator complex.
 For example, a branch representing an injection line can be connected to a branch representing a storage ring and there can be multiple branches representing extraction lines connected to the storage ring branch.

 ## Setup